ByteByteGoHq/system-design-101/README.md

 - JWT is a standard way of representing tokens.
 This information can be verified and trusted because it is digitally signed.
 Since JWT contains the signature, there is no need to save session information on the server side.

 - By using SSO (single sign-on), you can sign on only once and log in to multiple websites.
-It uses CAS (central authentication service) to maintain cross-site information
+It uses CAS (central authentication service) to maintain cross-site information.

 - By using OAuth 2.0, you can authorize one website to access your information on another website.